Greenfield, Massachusetts: Mayor

 Greenfield's first mayor, Christine Forgey, served until 2009 when she was defeated in a primary election.
 Greenfield's second mayor, Bill Martin, took second place in the 2009 primary as a write-in candidate and went on to win the general election in June.
 Martin's tenure began with a formal inauguration ceremony, the city's first, which also featured a mayoral fanfare, Long Live Our Mayor, written for the occasion in the style of Hail to the Chief.
 At the inauguration, Martin read a proclamation declaring July 1 as "Inauguration Day" in all following years.
 After Martin's retirement in 2019, Roxann Wedegartner became Greenfield's third mayor.
 Virginia "Ginny" Desorgher was sworn in as mayor on January 2, 2024.

 In Greenfield, the Mayor appoints most of the members of the various city boards, with the city council approving appointments.
 The mayor also serves as a voting member of the school committee, but is forbidden to serve as its chairman or vice-chair.
 In addition, the mayor sits as an ex officio non-voting member on all the other city boards.

 City Council

 The City Council consists of 13 members: four "Councilors at Large" and nine "Precinct Councilors" elected to represent each of the nine voting precincts.
 As of 2025, Lora Wondolowski is the Council President, and John Garrett is the Vice-President.

 Municipal services

 Greenfield operates its own police and fire departments.
 The town is also patrolled by the Second (Shelburne Falls) Barracks of Troop "B" of the Massachusetts State Police.
 It runs a sizeable public works department and is the home base of the regional waste management system.
 The Greenfield Public Library had many years in the historic Leavitt–Hovey House built in 1797, but recently moved next door to a brand new building.
-The July 13, 2023 grand opening was attended by over 500 people, with over 1,000 visiting the library on its first day alone.
-The Greenfield Public Library is one of the larger libraries in the area and is connected to the regional library network.
+The new library opened on July 13, 2023.
 Greenfield also operates numerous municipal parks and recreation areas including a town swimming area on the Green River.